 Goal: Provide challenge to each participant and provide opportunities to work together towards a common goal

-Here is a selection of downloadable coloring pages to help get you started.
+Here is a selection of free printable coloring pages to help get you started.
 These images are fairly simple and are best suited to people with mid-stage dementia.